ek-nz/pracwo/_posts/2018-02-17-peak-design-field-pouch.md

 I recently purchased the [Field Pouch](https://www.peakdesign.com/product/bags/field-pouch/) by Peak Design to use as a camera or accessory bag for my OM-D EM-10 mirrorless camera.
 Oddly enough, I haven't used it as much as I thought I would... until last week.

 As a camera bag, I would flag this one for occasional use.
 My OM-D fits in with a small lens, but the bag is pretty lumpy when closed.
-Also, I only have the one [Peak Slide strap](https://www.peakdesign.com/product/straps/slide) so would have another strap on the camera.
+Also, I only have the one [Peak Slide Lite strap](https://www.peakdesign.com/slide-lite) so would have another strap on the camera.
 I did also buy the [Clutch](https://www.peakdesign.com/product/straps/clutch), which works well in this overall set-up.

 For accessory carry (with the camera on the Slide strap and the pouch on a belt, or similar) the Field Pouch works well.
 I carry a lens or two and a spare battery, plus maybe some standard EDC items in this set-up.